koenw/stratum/README.md

 ### Using Nix flakes

 After bootstrapping your Raspberry Pi using the initial SD image you can make further changes by simply deploying from the same `flake.nix`:

 `nixos-rebuild switch --target-host 2001:db8:babe:babe::1234 --use-remote-sudo --flake '.#pitime'`

+See the [options reference](./docs/options.md) for an overview of available options.

-Now that you have a running system the `stratum.nixosModules.sdImage` module is no longer needed and can be removed from your configuration, e.g. to get rid of the initial *stratum* local user.
+> Now that you have a running system the `stratum.nixosModules.sdImage` module
+> is no longer needed and can be removed from your configuration, e.g. to get
+> rid of the initial *stratum* local user.

 #### Example `flake.nix`